 The price of a merger that fails after being completed can include:

 - Assets you can’t use, such as real estate or hardware that was leased or purchased in anticipation of a larger firm;

-- Receivables that you can't collect, as the partners who generated them go their own way;
+- Receivables that you can’t collect, as the partners that generated them go their own way;

 - Defecting clients who choose to stay with departing partners;

 - The loss of professional fees, such as those paid to lawyers and bankers; and,

 - The loss of the time management spent arranging the merger.